newrelic-experimental/nr1-programmability-201-workshop/WALKTHROUGH.md

-# INSTRUCTIONS
+# Programmability 201: Building Applications: Cheat Codes

 ## Step Zero

-- Create a new Nerdlet and new Launucher
+- Create a new Nerdlet and new Launucher: `nr1 create`
   - Connect the launcher using the `nr1.json` files

 ## Step One